acbsp/bonafide.guru/en/contents.rst

 philosophy to others, that is your initiation.
 My touch is simply a formality.
 It is your determination.
 That is initiation.”

-(Srila Prabhupada conversation, 'The Search for the Divine', Back to Godhead, # 49)
+(|SP| conversation, 'The Search for the Divine', Back to Godhead, # 49)

 **Devotee:** How important is formal initiation?

-**Srila Prabhupada**: Formal initiation means to officially agree to follow the instructions of Krishna and His representative.
+**|SP|**: Formal initiation means to officially agree to follow the instructions of Krishna and His representative.
 (Srila Prabhupada, lecture, 22.2.73 Oakland).

-Please note, Srila Prabhupada always speaks of a guru or about representative of Shri Krishna in singular, since **bona fide** guru or representative of Krishna is ONE.
-Srila Prabhupada in his preaching often used words "bona fide".
+Please note, |SP| always speaks of a guru or about representative of Shri Krishna in singular, since **bona fide** guru or representative of Krishna is ONE. |SP| in his preaching often used words "bona fide".
 He says: "Unfortunately, at the present moment there are many pseudo gurus; therefore we have to add this word "bona fide".
 Otherwise the word "guru" means "bona fide", because one who is not "bona fide" cannot be a guru".
 (Dialectical spiritualism).
-Thus Srila Prabhupada paid to these words such an importance in order to make us remember his instruction in the future and avoid the deceit.
+Thus |SP| paid to these words such an importance in order to make us remember his instruction in the future and avoid the deceit.
 However by the will of the fate many of devotees are caught up in this fraud.